-On January 9, 2024, the Company entered into a definitive merger agreement under which HPE will acquire Juniper Networks, Inc. ("Juniper Networks") in an all-cash transaction for \$40.00 per share, representing an equity value of approximately \$ 14 billion.
+On January 9, 2024, the Company entered into a definitive merger agreement under which HPE will acquire Juniper Networks, Inc. ("Juniper Networks") in an all-cash transaction for \$40.00 per share, representing an equity value of approximately \$14 billion.
 The transaction was unanimously approved by the boards of directors of both companies.
 The transaction is expected to be funded based on financing commitments for \$14 billion in term loans.
 Such financing will ultimately be replaced, in part, with a combination of new debt, mandatory convertible preferred securities, and cash on the balance sheet.
-The closing of the transaction remains subject to receipt of regulatory approvals, approval of the transaction by Juniper Networks shareholders, and satisfaction of other customary closing conditions.
+On April 2, 2024, Juniper Networks shareholders approved the transaction.
+The closing of the transaction remains subject to receipt of regulatory approvals approval of the transaction by Juniper Networks shareholders, and satisfaction of other customary closing conditions.